Hamiltonian formalism for nonlinear Schr\"{o}dinger equations: Korteweg-de Vries equation

 Despite all similarities between the Hessian matrix properties of KdV Lagrangian and each of nonlinear Schr\"{o}dinger Lagrangians, \eqref{cnls_L} and \eqref{Lognls_L}, the consistency condition of the constraint $c_1$ does not contain any multiplier, which means we cannot obtain an expression for any multiplier.
 Thus, we should force the constraint to be a constant of motion.
 Explicitly speaking, the Poisson bracket of the constraint $c_1$ and the total Hamiltonian

 should be set to zero.
 Therefore, we need to add the secondary constraint $\tilde{c}_3 =\psi - \phi_{xx}$, along with its corresponding multiplier $\tilde{\lambda}_1$ to the total Hamiltonian density

-The secondary constraint here is the result of higher order derivative of the field $u$.
-Computations of the consistency conditions lead us to the full determination of the multipliers, so that the total Hamiltonian can be written as
+The secondary constraint here is the result of the new field $\psi$ which is defined to treat the higher order term in the Lagrangian.
+The consistency conditions lead us to the full determination of the multipliers

-With a bit of extra calculations, the final form of the total Hamiltonian can be obtained.